aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 3. Use **`process_partial_response`** to kick off processing

 ???+ info
-    This code example optionally uses Tracer and Logger for completion.
+    This code example uses Tracer and Logger for completion.

 === "Recommended"